Average Spending by Age for Those 55 and Up: How Do You Stack Up?

 The need for long-term care and caregiving also drives up the costs of healthcare.
 Fidelity Investments estimates that a 65-year-old retiring in 2025 will spend $172,500 in healthcare over his or her lifetime.
 That includes Medicare and excludes any stays in a long-term care facility.

 Whether your transportation costs will decline in retirement depends on your lifestyle.
 If your hobby is collecting antique cars, taking long road trips, or buying an RV and seeing the country, then your transportation costs will likely increase.
-But if you no longer commute and don’t plan to travel a lot in retirement, transportation costs should go down.
+But if you no longer commute and don’t plan to travel a lot in retirement, they should go down.

-Either way, one thing you can take to the bank: the older you get, the less you’ll spend on this category.
 People in their mid-50s to mid-60s spent $14,443 on transportation in 2023, compared to $10,899 for people in their mid-60s to 70s.
-People 75 and beyond spent even less, roughly $6,448, according to the Consumer Expenditure Survey data for 2023.
+People 75 and beyond spent even less, roughly $6,448, according to the Consumer Expenditure Survey data.

 Lifestyle expenses

 Lifestyle creep is real in retirement, especially in the go-go days.
-People are so excited to be retired and rush to catch up on lost time traveling here and there.
+People are so excited to be retired and rush to catch up on lost time, traveling here and there.
 Before they know it, they burn through more of their savings than anticipated.

 The good news is that even if you can’t, it's an expenditure that is likely to come down with age.
-For 2023, people between 55 and 65 spent $10,069 for food, $1,927 for entertainment and $3,899 for apparel.
+In 2023, people between 55 and 65 spent $10,069 for food, $1,927 for entertainment and $3,899 for apparel.
 Once they hit their late 60s and early 70s, those expenditures decreased to $8,566, $1,520 and $3,447, respectively.
-By 75 and beyond, spending on all three categories declined.
+By 75 and beyond, spending in all three categories declined.

 Use average spending figures as a guidepost